Neha/genAI-for-beginners/notes/5-prompt-engineering.md

 Example 1: _user_: Can you review this: [ CONTENT ]

-Exampple 2: _user_: Can you create a new employee welcome email: [ CONTENT ]
+Example 2: _user_: Can you create a new employee welcome email: [ CONTENT ]

 However, we can improve this content by being more specific and giving better context.

 Example 1: Be specific what you want to be review - spelling, grammar, sentiment, etc

-Exampple 2: Give the details about employee, company, and role, and you will see a better response from the LLM.
+Example 2: Give the details about employee, company, and role, and you will see a better response from the LLM.

 **Takeaway: Be as specific , and clear with your prompt and you will see the difference.**